killercup/quicli/Readme.md

     3. How about `cargo run -- Cargo.toml --count=4` or `cargo run -- Cargo.toml -n 2`?
     4. `cargo run -- --help` -- how cool is that?
     5. More fun: Try `--cont 4` (with the missing u).
+    6. You like log messages?
+That's what we added the `verbosity` field for!
+       Give `cargo run -- Cargo.toml -vv` a try!

 ## Thanks